Platane/react-flippity/README.md

 ### Styling

-The code below will produce this markup:
+The previous code will produce this markup:

 ```html
 <div>